Avereniect/AVEL/docs/Capabilities.md

 # Capabilities
-* the use of AVEL requires that you specify which ISA extensions you'd like to be used via defining a set of macros before AVEL's headers are included
+The use of AVEL requires that you specify which ISA extensions you'd like to be used via defining a set of macros before any of AVEL's headers are included.
-* alternatively, they may be defined at the project level by defining the CMake variables by the same name
-* most feature sets imply other feature sets, with these implications being transitive
+Alternatively, they may be defined at the project level by defining the CMake variables by the same name.
+Most feature sets imply other feature sets, with these implications being transitive.

 ## x86 ISA Macros
 * `AVEL_GFNI`